harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 Binary image of the subsetted font.
 This can be saved to a file with the same extension as the input font (typically `.ttf` or `.otf`) or embedded somehow (for example in a PDF file).

 HarfBuzz subsetting currently works on TrueType, and OpenType font formats.
-It also accepts TrueType Collections (typically with file extension `.ttc`).
-In this case, the subsetted font is converted to TrueType format, which should be saved with file extension `.ttf`.
+It also accepts TrueType Collections (typically with file extension `.ttc`) and OpenType Collections (file extension `.otc`).
+In these cases, the subsetted font is unpacked, and should be saved with file extensions `.ttf` or `.otf` respectively.

 HarfBuzz::Subset::Input Methods
 ---